-FREE Demo: Before you hire a fundraising consulting firm, start with the right software!
+FREE Demo: Before you get started, make sure you have the right software!
 Test drive OneCause to see how we can assist your fundraising strategy today!

 Today’s consumers are incredibly philanthropic-minded.
 In fact, consumers are more likely to be satisfied with a brand if they know the brand is socially oriented.
 This trend highlights great opportunities for nonprofits and charitable organizations, as they look to bring in more corporate sponsors.